Lines and Colors art blog

 (Yes, the Mona Lisa was stolen from the Louvre in 1911.
 It was subsequently found and restored to its place, but not without some interesting speculation as to the nature of the crime.)

-3 Replies to “Louis Béroud”
+3 responses to “Louis Béroud”

 1. Another wonderful post, Charley!
 As soon as I started scrolling down I felt like I was wandering through David McCullough’s “The Greater Journey” and the Louvre, at the same time!
 Gotta go, but, thanks for this post.